jwteow/jwteow/README.md

 My name is Justin, I am from Malaysia and I am a University of Melbourne 2024 graduate that majored in Computer and Software Systems.

-- 😃 Some things I built whilst at Uni that I am proud of is a pacman game and a dijkstra solver
+- 😃 Some things I built whilst at Uni that I am proud of is a pacman gamea and a dijkstra solver
+- 🤖 In my final year of my degree, I was apart of a team working on an IT Capstone Project
 - 🌱 I’m currently refining my skills in Python, C/C++ and Java.

 <!--